 There are a number of small passenger ferries that travel between the three piers around the Sun Moon Lake.
 You can hop on and off for NTD300 per person, and check out one of the smallest islands in the world from the ferry as you can’t actually step foot on it.
 Lalu Island is located in the middle of the Sun Moon Lake and is considered to be the home of the Thao people’s ancestral spirits.

 4. Visit a tea farm

-The conditions around the Sun Moon Lake area make it perfect for growing tea.
+The conditions around the Sun Moon Lake area make it perfect for growing tea and visiting a tea farm is one of the best things to do at Sun Moon Lake.
 This is Taiwan’s main base for the cultivation of Assam black tea, which was brought in from India during the period of Japanese occupation for a trial production.
 There are a number of tea plantations around Sun Moon Lake, the most famous of which being Antique Assam Tea Farm.
 The plantation is free to visit but you’ll have to book in advance if you want to go on a guided tour.
 As the booking form and website is entirely in Chinese, your best bet is to ask your hotel to call and book for you.